hongquan/vn-open-api-provinces/README.rst

 - When deploying to a live system, we need to route URLs to landing page and the backend.
 Look into *Deployment/Nginx* for example.

 - If you modify HTML code in landing page, chance that you are adding new CSS classes and you don't see update.
-  It is because we configure TailwindCSS to delete all unused CSS classes.
-You need to build TailwindCSS again, let it scan used classes again.
-  Doing so by running this command in *front-dev*:
+You need to run this command again:

   .. code-block:: sh

-    bun run build-tailwind
+    just build-css

 Credit